alphagov/govuk-developer-docs/source/manual/data-gov-uk-deployment.html.md

 For more advanced uses of the PaaS that are not covered in the PaaS internal documentation (e.g. provisioning an app using a buildpack that is not Ruby or Java), refer to the [Cloud Foundry documentation][cf-docs].

-## New CKAN
+## CKAN

 [CKAN] uses GOV.UK infrastructure, which includes [Jenkins][jenkins] for CI.

-Integration, staging and production environments behave like all other GOV.UK applications.
+Integration, staging and production environments behave like all other GOV.UK applications on AWS.